Belgian Abdication: Profile of Albert I

 King Albert was killed on February 17th, 1934 while mountaineering in the Ardennes mountain ranges in south Belgium.
 His funeral took place on February 22nd, and the 52-year-old was interred into the Royal Crypt at the Church of Our Lady of Laeken.
 Albert was succeeded by his eldest son, Leopold III.Filed under Belgian Royals, Historical Royals

-Tagged Albert I, Belgian Abdication 2013, Biography.
+Tagged Albert I of Belgium, Belgian Abdication 2013, Biography.